tokeeffe9/stackadapt/README.md

 playwright.config.ts has been setup to do the following

-- Run tests in parallel on Chrome.
-Disabled Firefox as it fails on github action.
-However it will pass locally
+- Run tests in parallel on Chrome and Safari.
+While Firefox passes locally, it fails on github action so have disabled
 - Only tests in ``tests`` directory will be run
 - ``baseURL`` of the site has been setup
 - Headless has been set to false so browsers will be visible